daltyboy11/daltyboy11.github.io/_posts/2023-10-9-content-networks-desired-features.md

 ![Converse Spam]({{site.baseurl}}/images/converse-spam.PNG)

-I suspect XMTP isn't alone in this struggle.
+I suspect this problem isn't unique to XMTP.
 Reflecting on these challenges, here's a wishlist for p2p content networks:

 1. **Anti-spam Filters**: As we just saw, users will quickly give up if they are bombarded with a dozen spam messages for every real one.
 2. **Content Authenticity Verification**: With advancements in generative AI, discerning real from fake/generated content is increasingly difficult.
 In a network championing free speech and resistant to censorship, mechanisms to verify content authenticity are critical.